-Internship Description Interested in human services, recreation, or non-profit management?
+Internship Description Interested in Therapeutic Recreation, Human Services, Special Education, Recreation, or Non-profit Management?
 Intern with the Max Higbee Center!
 You will gain real-world skills while creating a real impact for individuals of all abilities.

 Summary As part of the the Max Higbee Center’s internship programs, college students and developing professionals just like you put information learned in the classroom to work to expand professional experience and knowledge.
 Here they acquire knowledge about their field of study and gain on-the-job experience working for a non-profit organization.
 Internships can range anywhere from direct service in our programs to helping with fundraising and administrative tasks.
 Interns may be currently enrolled, recent graduates (within last four years) or experienced professionals looking to gain exposure to a new career or field.